IndianaGeorge/react-state-events/README.md

 ## What is this?
 This is a collection of tools to help you lift React state.
-- StateEvents: a class to publish and subscribe to.
+- LocalStateEvents: a class to publish and subscribe to.
 - ExternalStateEvents: same as above, but communicates through a name without having the original instance (useful with micro-frontends).
 - useStateEvents: a React hook to publish data and update your component when data arrives.
 - Subscription: a component that will update when data arrives.